abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/2_data_preparation/README.md

 ### 1.4.
 Merging Data

-By merging the data from "Cells with at Least One 'Fire' Event" and "Cells with 'No Fire' Events," we compile a dataset containing approximately 550 million observations, offering extensive coverage of a significant portion of the Amazon rainforest.
+By merging the data from "Cells with at Least One 'Fire' Event" and "Cells with 'No Fire' Events", we compile a dataset containing approximately 550 million observations, offering extensive coverage of a significant portion of the Amazon rainforest.

 ## 2. Prepare Data